linostar/missing-in-node/README.md

 - `multiFunction(arg: any, funcArray: array, classObj: object) : any`  applies the functions in funcArray in order on the argument arg; elements in funcArray must be either funciton objects if classObj is not supplied, or strings that represent methods of classObj otherwise
 - `runSequential(funcArray: array) : array` executes functions in funcArray sequentially; each element in the array is an object in the form { func: funcObj, args: [] }; the return values are returned in the same order in an array
 - `runConcurrent(funcArray: array) : array` executes functions in funcArray concurrently; each element in the array is an object in the form { func: funcObj, args: [] }; the return values are returned in the same order in an array
+- `benchmark(func: function, count: int, argsArray: array)` executes a function count times and prints the to stdout the total execution time